How do I rent a storage listing?

 We recommend having comprehensive car insurance for vehicles, trailers, boats, RV’s, and other items on wheels.
 If you have insurance coverage, your item should be covered in one of our hosts’s locations.
 If you are storing items such as furniture, collectibles, business products, household goods, or the like, we recommend having renter’s insurance or collectibles insurance.
 The type of insurance will vary based on the types of times you are storing.
 Hosts are not liable for damages not directly caused by the host, themselves, If you have questions about your items, we recommend contacting your insurance agent to confirm your coverage.
 PeerStorage does not currently provide insurance for purchase.
 If you believe your items have been damaged and you need to file an insurance claim, please contact PeerStorage immediately at [email protected] or file a claim.

-Nope!
-Its free to list your space on our service!
+Nope, its free to list your space on our service!
 You can upgrade your listing to be featured on the home page to optimize occupancy for a small fee.

-How should I charge my space?
+How much should I charge for my space?

 PeerStorage provides a guide to pricing your space.
 Ultimately, it’s up to you, the Host, to list your space for whatever price you think it’s worth.
 The average price for different types of spaces below:

 What if I am not at the property due to an emergency to let the renter access their items?

 Hosts should designate a family member or close friend to provide access to property in the case of an emergency and the host cannot be present to provide Renter access.
 Hosts must notify renters if any emergency takes place during the renters move out date.
 If the move out date is already established and the storage host cannot provide access to the renter, the renter will not be charge for additional storage time.
 The host may be liable to fees associated with not providing the Renter access to their stuff on the move out date.

 As the host, what if I need to access or use to the rented space?